wp-plugins/exclude-pages/readme.txt

 underneath the "include" checkbox allows you to track down which ancestor page is affecting child pages in this way.)

-== Requests ==
+== Requests & Bug Reports ==

-I'm simply noting requests here, I've not necessarily looked into how possible any of these are or how much effort they might require.
+I'm simply noting requests & bug reports here, I've not necessarily looked into any of these.

-* BUG REPORT: Pages are also excluded from the "Front page displays:" > "Posts page:" admin menu.
-(Reported by Ed Foley)
+*None!*

 == Installation ==